Dining-Engineers/left-luggage-detection/docs/dependencies.rst

     ./opencv_latest.sh

 .. note::
-    If you want cuda support add WITH_CUDA=ON in the cmake section if the above script
+    If you want cuda support add WITH_CUDA=ON in the cmake section in the above script

 3. Pygame